marissaverdonck/browser-technologies-1920/README.md

 I start with thinking about the main functionality: choose what your tshirt will look like.
 This has to be accessible with only HTML.
 Step by step I'll enrich the user experience with CSS and JS.

 ### Functional / Reliable (HTML)
+* The user can design an T-shirt
+  * The user can choose a color
+  * The user can choose text
+  * The user can choose a image
+* The user can see the result on a new page

 <img width="542" alt="Schermafbeelding 2020-03-12 om 14 12 11" src="https://user-images.githubusercontent.com/43657951/76962416-7c633300-691f-11ea-9294-9d4782256717.jpg">